ChicagoBoothML/ML2017/project.md

 Your class project is an opportunity for you to explore an interesting Machine Learning problem of your choice in the context of a real-world data set.
 Your class project must be about new things you have done this semester; you can't use results you have developed in previous semesters.
 We will provide some project ideas here, but the best idea is to combine Machine Learning with a problem in your business area.

-Project should be done in a group of 4 or 5 people.
+Project must be done in a group.

 Here are examples of successful projects from past: